-Systematic planning and reporting are required of all UME Faculty to meet Federal program guidelines including, but not limited to the Smith-Lever Act, the Agricultural Research, Extension and Education Reform Act of 1998 (AREERA), and the Government Performance and Results Act of 1993 (GPRA).
+Systematic program planning, evaluation and reporting are required of all UME Faculty to meet Federal program guidelines including, but not limited to the Smith-Lever Act, the Agricultural Research, Extension and Education Reform Act of 1998 (AREERA), and the Government Performance and Results Act of 1993 (GPRA).
 This includes Extension specialists on and off campus.
-Anyone with an Extension appointment is required to follow established planning and reporting guidelines.
+Anyone with an Extension appointment is required to follow established program planning, evaluation, and reporting guidelines.

-A Program Planning site has been established for your use which has all the resources needed for completion of the IEP at: https://extension.umd.edu/about/program-and-organizational-development/program-planning-evaluation-and-assessment/program-planning
+A Program Planning site has been established for your use which has all the resources needed for completion of the IEP at: UME POD Website: https://extension.umd.edu/about/program-and-organizational-development/program-planning